finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

 <a name="upsertpersonaccessmetadata"></a>
 # **UpsertPersonAccessMetadata**
-> ResourceListOfAccessMetadataValueOf UpsertPersonAccessMetadata (string idTypeScope, string idTypeCode, string code, string metadataKey, UpsertPersonAccessMetadataRequest upsertPersonAccessMetadataRequest, DateTimeOrCutLabel effectiveAt = null)
+> ResourceListOfAccessMetadataValueOf UpsertPersonAccessMetadata (string idTypeScope, string idTypeCode, string code, string metadataKey, UpsertPersonAccessMetadataRequest upsertPersonAccessMetadataRequest, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? effectiveUntil = null)

 [EARLY ACCESS] UpsertPersonAccessMetadata: Upsert a Person Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.